danielsaidi/KeyboardKitSwiftUI/README.md

 ## About KeyboardKitSwiftUI

-`KeyboardKitSwiftUI` extends [KeyboardKit][KeyboardKit] with `SwiftUI` support.
+`KeyboardKitSwiftUI` extends [KeyboardKit][KeyboardKit] with SwiftUI support.
 It's temporarily a separate project, since SwiftUI requires iOS 13 and KeyboardKit targets iOS 11.

 SwiftUI support is currently an `experimental feature`, where I work on finding a good fit with the main library.
 To be able to move swiftly (pun intended) and not get stuck with a bunch of deprecations and migrations, I will allow breaking changes between minor versions.

-This library will become a part of the main library in v `4.0`.
-After that, semver will apply to the SwiftUI parts as well.

-The SwiftUI approach will completely replace UIKit in v `4.0`.
-[Read more about this decision here][Post].
+This library will become a part of the main library in v `4.0`, and will then completely replace UIKit, which will no longer be supported.
+[Read more about this decision here.][Post]

 ## Installation